dmolsen/ua-parser-php/README.md

        print $result->deviceMajor;
        // -> 1 (deviceMinor also available)

+       /*
+        * Some other generic boolean options
+        */

+	     print $result->isMobile;
+       // -> (would return true if the browser met the criteria of a mobile browser based on the user agent information)

+	     print $result->isMobileDevice;
+       // -> (would return true if the device met the criteria of a mobile device based on the user agent information)

-       print $result->tablet;
+       print $result->isTablet;
-       // (boolean, would return true the device was a tablet according to the user agent information)
+       // -> (would return true if the device was a tablet according to the user agent information)

+       print $result->isSpider;
+       // -> (would return true if the device was a spider according to the user agent information)

+       print $result->isComputer;
+       // -> (would return true if the device was a computer according to the user agent information)

+		   print $result->isUIWebview;
+       // -> (would return true if the user agent was from a uiwebview in ios)

     ?>